This post contains affiliate links meaning I will make a small commission on any item purchased at no additional cost to you.

 There’s no harm in testing layouts/’ruining’ pages

 Everyone seems to want to present the perfect bullet journal.
 I get that, and I suppose I’m a little guilty of it, but part of the fun of creating layouts yourself is messing up a little.
 This links with the above point, in that it’s never going to be perfect.
-Having a practice page or starting afresh with a layout isn’t the end of the world, and whilst it might seem like a waste of a page, it’s all a part of the process.
+Having a practice page in your bullet journal for hand lettering or starting afresh when layouts don’t go as you hoped isn’t the end of the world, and whilst it might seem like a waste of a page, it’s all a part of the process.
 You aren’t the only person that’s done it!

 Not every ‘must-have’ page is worth having